© La Grande roue de Montréal

 Old Montréal and the Old Port

 The gigantic, graceful Grande Roue de Montréal is a definite can’t-miss.
 Not only will kids enjoy spectacular views, but they can try naming the city’s different monuments when they reach the ride’s apex.

 Looking for some exhibitions?
 The Château Ramezay, a historic site and museum in Old Montréal, presents Life at the Château: Splendour and misery in New France, which takes visitors time travelling back to life in Montréal during the 18th century.
 Budding swashbucklers will love the Come aboard!
 Pirates or Privateers? exhibition at the Pointe-à-Callière Museum, swordfights (of the foam variety) and adventure guaranteed.
-Little history and archaeology buffs will love the Marguerite-Bourgeoys Historic Site on the banks of the St. Lawrence River: an outstanding heritage site that offers sweeping vistas from its tower.
+Your budding scientists will love the Montréal Science Centre offering fun and rewarding exhibitions for kids of all ages.
+Little history and archaeology buffs, will love the Marguerite Bourgeoys historic site, on the banks of the St. Lawrence River: an outstanding heritage site that offers sweeping vistas from its tower.

 © William Choquette

 Downtown shopping malls are teeming with treasures for your back-to-school bounty.
 Young fashionistas will love looking for a new outfit, school supplies or a brand-new backpack along Sainte-Catherine Street or at the Complexe Desjardins, Centre Eaton, Place Montréal Trust, Cours Mont-Royal and Alexis Nihon.
 You can also browse the boutiques in Place Ville Marie and wrap everything up in the enchanting beauty of the OASIS immersion experience at the Palais des congrès.

 Thanks to Les aventures du cœur de l’île, downtown and the Quartier des spectacles have been transformed into a giant playground for the whole family—check out the weekly programming here.